PHYSICAL PROCESSES IN CHEMISTRY - 2022/3

 Failure in the laboratory may require re-assessment through a defined practical examination

-• Coursework (30 % of the module): Assessment of practical (experimental) skills and the ability to write scientific reports (LO2, LO3)
+• Laboratory report 1: Assessment of practical (experimental) skills and the ability to write scientific reports (LO2, LO3)

-• After completion of each of formative laboratory reports
+• After completion of each formative and summative laboratory report

 • After completion of tutorials